mhartl/pivotal-github/README.md

 Additionally, `git story-commit` accepts any options valid for `git commit`. (`git story-commit` supports the `-a` flag even though that's a valid option to `git commit` so that the compound flag in `git story-commit -am "message"` works.)

-### git story-push

-`git story push` creates a remote branch at `origin` with the name of the current branch:

-    $ git story-push
-    * [new branch]      add-markdown-support-6283185 -> add-markdown-support-6283185

-#### Options

-	Usage: git story-push [options]
-	    -t, --target TARGET              push to a given target (defaults to origin) -h, --help                       this usage guide

-Additionally, `git story-push` accepts any options valid for `git push`.

-### git story-pull

-`git story-pull` syncs the local `master` with the remote `master`.
-On a branch called `add-markdown-support-6283185`, `git story-pull` is equivalent to the following:

-    $ git checkout master
-    $ git pull
-    $ git checkout add-markdown-support-6283185

-The purpose of `git story-pull` is to prepare the local story branch for rebasing against `master`:

-    $ git story-pull
-    $ git rebase master

-(This is essentially equivalent to

-    $ git fetch
-    $ git rebase origin/master

-but I don't like having `master` and `origin/master` be different since that means you have to remember to run `git pull` on `master` some time down the line.)

-If you've already pushed the story, you'll have to force a subsequent push using

-    $ git push --force

-If someone else might already have pulled the branch, you should probably merge `master` instead of rebasing against it:

-    $ git story-push
-    $ git story-pull
-    $ git merge master

-#### Options

-    Usage: git story-pull [options]
-        -d, --development BRANCH         development branch (defaults to master) -h, --help                       this usage guide

-Additionally, `git story-pull` accepts any options valid for `git pull`.

 ### git story-merge

 `git story-merge` merges the current branch into `master`.
 On a branch called `add-markdown-support-6283185`, `git story-merge` is equivalent to the following: